terriann/Simply-Pinterest-WordPress-Plugin/README.md

 Better Pinterest Plugin is free software, and is released under the terms of the [GPL version 2 license](http://www.gnu.org/licenses/gpl-2.0.html).

+## Repo Setup

+Use this symlink to add extra assets to directory

+  ln -s ~/Dropbox/Sites/assets-symlinks/simply-pinterest/ ./~extras

 ## Release Notes & FAQ

 Release notes and FAQs are availiable in the `readme.txt` (used by WordPress's plugin repo)